 If you hope to one day garner respect in convention showrooms and internet forums, there are a few video games you should say you've played.
-These titles are pillars of the industry, and are nearly unanimously referred to as some of the best games of all time.
-However, there's a big difference between playing these games and actually finishing them.
+These titles are pillars of the industry, and some are nearly unanimously referred to as the best games of all time.
+However, there's a big difference between playing these difficult to beat games and actually finishing them.

 A number of different factors compel people to lie about beating videogames.
-Some titles are so challenging that they're almost impossible to beat, whereas others demand literal weeks of a player's life.
+Some games are so challenging that they're almost impossible to beat, whereas others demand literal weeks of a player's life.
 This has only become more true as games have grown in size, as modern blockbusters offer countless hours of content to keep players hooked.
+Weigh in with your opinions on the toughest video games to finish.

 Even after defeating Alduin, the World Eater, there's still so much to do in The Elder Scrolls V: Skyrim.
 Players can embark on a plethora of side quests, guild missions, and other tasks that will keep them exploring for well over 200 hours.